stelar-labs/pulsar-network-rs/README.md

 ## Pulsar Network

-Pulsar Network is a distributed hash table peer-to-peer messaging protocol for the Astreuos Blockchain written in Rust.
+Pulsar Network is a distributed hash table peer-to-peer communication protocol for the Astreuos Blockchain.

 ### Features
-- Send and Receive Messages between Peers.
+- send and receive messages between peers.
-- A Message contains the body, messagekind, nonce and time.
+- a message contains the body, messagekind, nonce and time.
-- Message encryption uses chacha20poly1305 and a blake3 hash, of the shared point on curve25519, as the key.
+- message encryption uses chacha20poly1305 and a blake3 hash, of the shared point on curve25519, as the key.
-- Peers can be pinged and respond with their public key & routes supported.
+- peers can be pinged and respond with their public key and route supported.
-- Currently supported routes are Astreuos Blockchain Main & Test Validation.
+- currently supported routes are Astreuos Blockchain main and test validation routes.

 ### API